SanderMertens/flecs/docs/HierarchiesManual.md

 When the answer to one or more is "no", consider using `Parent` hierarchies.

 ### Parent storage details
-`Parent` hierarchies are implemented as a `Parent` component as value the parent.
-This means that children for multiple parents can be stored in the same table.
+`Parent` hierarchies are enabled by setting a `Parent` component with as value the parent.
+Unlike `ChildOf` hierarchies, children for multiple parents can be stored in the same table when using `Parent` hierarchies..
 Children in a `Parent` hierarchy are stored in a `vector<ecs_entity_t>` on the component index record for `(ChildOf, parent)`.
 This is the same vector that is used for the `OrderedChildren` storage.

 When a `Parent` component is set, a `(ParentDepth, depth)` pair is automatically added to the child.
 When inspecting the type of a child, this will show up as: